By: Atlanta Attorney William C. Head

 A 43-year veteran Atlanta criminal defense attorney, William C. “Bubba” Head and his law partners, Larry Kohn, and ex-police officer Cory Yager, are all legal book authors in the field of criminal defense.
 Mr. Head has received more annual legal industry awards for traffic ticket defense than any other lawyer in Georgia.

 The three partners are highly rated by Super Lawyers and other attorney rating services.
 Whether for misdemeanor or felony driving offenses, ALL traffic tickets in Georgia are CRIMES, and we are here to assist in favorably resolving the case.

 Our Atlanta lawyers offer citizens who have a reckless driving in GA or any other traffic ticket case a FREE professional case assessment, by phone or in person.
 For more serious misdemeanor traffic offense cases, like Georgia reckless driving, we want to help you at the earliest possible time.
 If the traffic ticket case is too far away for our Atlanta lawyers to handle economically, we can refer your reckless driving or other traffic ticket citation to an affiliated Georgia traffic ticket lawyer.

-Call our Atlanta attorneys at 404-567-5515, and talk to a lawyer with our traffic ticket attorney Atlanta firm.
-What do you have to LOSE by getting FREE advice from our Atlanta GA lawyers with over 500 Five Star ratings with AVVO.com?
-No other law firms in Georgia have more accolades, client reviews, and top lawyer ratings than our traffic ticket attorneys.
+Call our Atlanta attorneys at 404-567-5515 and talk to a lawyer with our traffic ticket attorney Atlanta firm.
+Get a FREE lawyer consultation near me.
+What do you have to LOSE by getting legal advice from our Atlanta GA lawyers with over 600 five star ratings with AVVO.com?
+No other criminal defense or traffic law firms near me in Georgia will have more accolades, client reviews, and top lawyer ratings than our criminal defense attorneys.